Krishan Chandra Singhal

-Biography
+Early life and education

-Singhal was born on 16 June 1941 at Aligarh.
-He completed high school and the earned his BSc from Aligarh Muslim University.
-He once secured 2nd position in a competition organised under "Physical Culture Test’ in 1957-58 session.
+Singhal was born at Aligarh on 16 June 1941.
+He completed high school and then earned his BSc from Aligarh Muslim University.
+He once secured second position in a competition organised under "Physical Culture Test' in 1957–58 session.
 He did MBBS (1959 batch) and MD (1968) from King George Medical College, Lucknow; PhD (1976) from Sardar Patel Medical College, Bikaner and DSc (2001) from Aligarh Muslim University, Aligarh.

 Career

-He joined Department of Pharmacology, Jawaharlal Nehru Medical College of Aligarh Muslim University as Assistant Research Officer under a project of Indian Council of Medical Research on 29 January 1968.
+Singhal joined Department of Pharmacology, Jawaharlal Nehru Medical College of Aligarh Muslim University as Assistant Research Officer under a project of Indian Council of Medical Research on 29 January 1968.
 He then worked as Demonstrator (15 May 1968), appointed Lecturer (1969), Reader (30 March 1979) and Professor (3 May 1988).
-He became the ‘Chairman’, Department of Pharmacology, Jawaharlal Nehru Medical College from 8 August 1990 to 7 August 1996 and then from 8 August 1999 to 7 August 2002.
+He became the 'Chairman', Department of Pharmacology, Jawaharlal Nehru Medical College from 8 August 1990 to 7 August 1996 and then from 8 August 1999 to 7 August 2002.

 Scientific contributions

-He has made extensive and highly significant contributions in the field of pharmacology.
+Singhal made extensive and highly significant contributions in the field of pharmacology.
 He established new methods for screening antifilarial agents using Setaria cervi as test organism.
-He is one of the foremost pioneers in the field of Indian Pharmacovigilance and organised many scientific meets in the field of Pharmacovigilance.
+He was one of the foremost pioneers in the field of Indian Pharmacovigilance and organised many scientific meets in the field of Pharmacovigilance.
 He founded the Society of Pharmacovigilance, India (SoPI) in 1999.